-Simon's algorithm, developed by Daniel Simon in 1994, is a quantum algorithm that solves a specific problem exponentially faster than the best-known classical algorithm1.
-The problem, known as Simon's problem, is a special case of the more general hidden subgroup problem, which has important applications in cryptography and other areas of computer science.
+Simon’s algorithm, developed by Daniel Simon in 1994, is a quantum algorithm that solves a specific problem exponentially faster than the best-known classical algorithm[1].
+The problem, known as Simon’s problem, is a special case of the more general hidden subgroup problem, which has important applications in cryptography and other areas of computer science.

 Problem Target